Kerry sees "finite" time for Iran nuclear talks to bear fruit

 "They (the Iranians) have not proved to anybody the urgency in their negotiation," he said.
 "They reach common understanding only on issues that require further negotiation.
 And so this is what (has) worried us."

-The United States and many of its allies suspect Iran may be using its civil nuclear programme as a cover to develop nuclear weapons, a possibility that Israel, which is regarded as the Middle East's only nuclear power, sees as a mortal threat.
+The United States and many of its allies suspect Iran may be using its civil nuclear program as a cover to develop atomic weapons, a possibility that Israel, which is regarded as the Middle East's only nuclear power, sees as a mortal threat.

-The possibility also deeply disturbs many Arab countries in the Gulf which, some analysts say, could choose to pursue their own nuclear programmes if Iran were to acquire a nuclear bomb, leading to a destabilising arms race.
+The possibility also deeply disturbs many Arab countries in the Gulf who, some analysts say, could choose to pursue their own nuclear programs if Iran were to acquire an atomic bomb, leading to a destabilizing arms race.

-In Vienna on Monday, the U.N. nuclear watchdog raised pressure on Iran to finally address suspicions that it has sought to design a nuclear bomb, calling for swift inspector access to a military base where relevant explosives tests are believed to have been carried out.
+In Vienna on Monday, the U.N. nuclear watchdog raised pressure on Iran to finally address suspicions that it has sought to design an atomic bomb, calling for swift inspector access to a military base where relevant explosives tests are believed to have been carried out.

-Iran says its programme is solely for peaceful purposes, such as generating electricity and making medical isotopes.
+Iran says its program is solely for peaceful purposes, such as generating electricity and making medical isotopes.

 Kerry, in the final stages of a nine-nation, 11-day trip that will also take him to Abu Dhabi and Doha, also had lunch with Palestinian President Mahmoud Abbas to discuss the possibility of reviving peace talks with Israel.